Chalwk77/JeriCraftDocs/docs/about-jericraft/About.md

     - 🎯 `/mcmmo`: View and manage your RPG skills and stats.

 - **Slimefun Guide**
-    - 🧪 `/sf guide`: Obtain the Slimedfun guidebook for crafting recipes and information.
+    - 🧪 `/sf guide`: Obtain the Slimefun guidebook for crafting recipes and information.
     - 🧪 `/sf wiki`: Access the Slimefun wiki for additional information.

 - **Miscellaneous**